 We believe that when people with diverse backgrounds and skills come together at the table (or on the farm), innovation and creative problem-solving occurs.

 The Student Farm is a living laboratory and classroom, and like any classroom space, it is open to our entire campus community, whether for a specific class project, or simply to hang out and study.
 The farm has picnic table seating for up to 48 people, and can accommodate visitors arriving by bus, van, personal vehicle, or bicycle.

 - Course-Client Collaborations — real-world group projects

 - Topical field demonstrations

 - In-class presentations and discussions with Student Farm staff and student leadership about engagement opportunities or a specified food systems topic

-- Becoming part of the upcoming Food Systems minor
+- Include a course as part of the upcoming Food Systems minor

 Each semester, we collaborate with courses on projects that support the specific learning objectives of that course, and that also help us achieve our mission.
 Students gain real-world experience as they work with the Student Farm as their client throughout their project.

 Courses from colleges and majors from across the university are invited to participate — not just Ag majors!
 In the past, we have worked with classes from the College of Communications, the College of Liberal Arts, the College of Arts and Architecture, and more.

 Collaborators may work with the farm’s physical space, such as a Plant Sciences course designing a crop rotation plan or an Architecture course building farm structures.
 But they also engage the farm conceptually and programmatically, such as Communications students developing a marketing campaign for the upcoming Food Systems minor, or Agribusiness Management students researching and proposing new market opportunities for produce grown on the farm.
 To learn more about these collaborative projects, check out the gallery of past projects.